-Accountability is hard, especially on a start-up team.
+Accountability is hard, especially within small teams.
 On a small team, your employees can quickly start feeling like family – sometimes they actually are family – which can make your job as a leader hard at times.
 Still, accountability is critical to a high-performing team.
 So how do you do it?
-Here are 9 values high-performing, highly accountable teams practice.

 1. They’re transparent

 Candor is critical on an accountable team, and that starts with leadership.
 Accountable teams understand the expectation and see people around them, including you, being held to that standard.
-They don’t shy away from sharing updates about company performance, they host 360 Assessments, and when employees get fired for poor performance, they don’t sugarcoat it.
+They don’t shy away from sharing updates about company performance and when employees get fired for poor performance, they don’t sugarcoat it.

 2. They’re engaged